-Creamy Chicken Enchiladas are baked bubbly in a luscious tomato cream sauce topped with lots of cheese for a crowd pleasing hearty Mexican casserole.
+Creamy Red Sauce Chicken Enchiladas are baked bubbly in a luscious tomato cream sauce topped with lots of cheese for a crowd pleasing hearty Mexican casserole.
 You’ll agree that these is the best creamy chicken enchilada recipe you’ll ever find.

 This recipe was first published October 2009 and has been updated in October 2020.